 Can exfoliation damage my skin?

-A chemical procedure, however, like a peel, could be a different story which is why we recommend carefully researching a reputable expert who can adjust treatment based on your skin.
+A chemical procedure, like a face peel, can cause damage when not properly attended to, which is why we recommend carefully researching a reputable expert who can adjust treatment based on your skin.

 Are DIY exfoliants effective?

-It always depends on individual skin and what you’re using to exfoliate with as not all DIY exfoliants are good for all skin types, but generally speaking, yes, they are very effective.
-That said, most need to be used fairly quickly or they could develop mold or bacteria or just lose their potency, even if well preserved.
+It always depends on individual skin and what you’re using to exfoliate with, as not all DIY exfoliants are good for all skin types; but generally speaking, yes, they are very effective.
+That said, most need to be used fairly quickly or they could develop mold or bacteria or lose their potency, even if well preserved.

 What’s the difference between chemical exfoliation and physical exfoliation?